-A patient portal cert expiry isn't just a downtime event — it's a HIPAA Breach Notification Rule trigger.
+A patient portal cert expiry isn't just downtime.

 Healthcare agencies building patient portals, telehealth platforms, and FHIR API integrations for covered entities deal with cert expiry on the patient portal subdomain triggering the HIPAA Breach Notification Rule (45 CFR 164.402) when PHI is submitted over an unencrypted connection (the covered entity must perform a 4-factor risk assessment under §164.402(2) and may need to notify affected individuals within 60 days under §164.404), telehealth mid-session cert rotation invalidating SOAP-note attachments while audio/video continues via TLS session resumption (the chart entry ends up incomplete, potentially violating state medical board rules requiring contemporaneous documentation), and FHIR API endpoint cert expiry breaking EMR-to-app integrations (the EMR's mTLS client caches the failure for 24+ hours after renewal).
 Under the BAA, the agency inherits HIPAA-equivalent obligations.
 Merlonix monitors every HIPAA-attached subdomain so the cert-expiry exposure surfaces 30 days before the failure window opens.